 According to the World Health Organization, glaucoma is the second leading cause of blindness in the world.
 Older adults are at a higher risk, but babies can be born with the disease.
 Damage from glaucoma is not reversible, and there is no cure.
 However, with prompt medical treatment and/or surgery, it is possible to prevent further vision loss.

 If you are looking for highly skilled eye surgeons in the Berks County area, consider Eye Consultants of Pennsylvania.
-We are the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 Offering the full spectrum of glaucoma related procedures are specialists Mehul H. Nagarsheth, MD, who received his medical degree from Drexel University College of Medicine and completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek Nemani, MD, who received his medical degree from the State University of New York Upstate Medical University in Syracuse and was fellowship-trained in at the prestigious Scheie Eye Institute at the University of Pennsylvania.

 Are You at Risk for Glaucoma?